Twitter Cold DM Templates That Actually Get Replies (2026)

 Before sending any DM, engage with their content first:

-2. Days 4-5: Leave a thoughtful reply on their content
+- Days 4 to 5: Leave a thoughtful reply on their content

-3. Days 6-7: They start recognizing your profile
+- Days 6 to 7: They start recognizing your profile

 Using AI for Personalization

 Manually researching hundreds of prospects isn't scalable.
-Modern tools like Autoreach use AI to automatically personalize each message based on the prospect's bio, recent tweets, and activity.
-The AI writes unique opening lines that reference something specific to each person, making every message feel hand-crafted even at scale.
+Autoreach uses AI to write and personalize each message based on the prospect's bio, recent tweets, and live activity, generating a unique opener that references something specific to each person so every message feels hand-crafted even at scale.

 Understanding what "good" looks like helps you optimize your approach.
-Here are realistic Twitter cold DM response rate benchmarks based on 2025 data.
+Here are realistic Twitter cold DM response rate benchmarks based on current data.

 In one documented experiment, 537 automated but personalized DMs generated 121 responses, a 22.5% response rate.